-Classified in 1951 as a ‘Property of Public Interest’, the Hillfort of Carvalhelhos (Castro) stands on the top of a spur overlooking the Lameiras river valley, a subsidiary of the Beça river, in the vicinity of the Carvalhelhos thermal baths.
+Classified in 1951 as a ‘Property of Public Interest’, the Hillfort of Carvalhelhos (Castro) stands on the top of a spur overlooking the Lameiras brook valley, a subsidiary of the Beça river, in the vicinity of the Carvalhelhos springs.

 It is this first wall line that delimits the entire internal area, in a sub-circular way, where a set of predominantly circular and rectangular housing structures was excavated.
 Archaeological campaigns conducted over thirty years allowed a large collection to be collected.